-Mr. Blumenauer.
-And do you want to make a comment about the Federal Trade Commission's role in this?
+Mr. BLUMENAUER.
+And do you want to make a comment about

-Dr. Rome.
+Dr. ROME.
 Sure.
 I mean, absolutely.
-I mean, I think -- on the brand-name drug side, brand-name drug manufacturers will do as many things as they can to extend their monopolies as long as possible.
+I mean, I think-on the brand-name drug side, brand-name drug manufacturers will do as many things as they can to extend their monopolies as long as possible.
 We see this time and time again.
 We studied drug after drug where we have seen this case.